home-assistant/home-assistant.io/source/_dashboards/energy.markdown

   Screenshot of the detail devices energy graph card.
 </p>

-Similar to the devices energy graph, but shows individual usage on a time axis.
+Similar to the devices energy graph, but shows individual usage on a time scale.

 ### Examples